What's next for the UK as Queen Elizabeth II laid to rest

 Tuesday Sept.
 13

-— The queen’s coffin is taken by hearse to Edinburgh Airport.
+— The queen’s coffin is taken by hearse from St. Giles Cathedral in Edinburgh to Edinburgh Airport.
 It will be flown by the Royal Air Force to London and taken to Buckingham Palace.

-— The king and Camilla visit Northern Ireland, where they meet politicians and faith leaders and attend a service of remembrance at St. Anne’s Cathedral.
+— King Charles III and his wife, Queen Consort Camilla, visit Northern Ireland, where they meet politicians and faith leaders and attend a service of remembrance at St. Anne’s Cathedral.

 Wednesday, Sept.
 14